 On its upper drive, it is connected to a bit of flexible pneumatic tubing, which is using an aluminum block with a gasket that is pressed onto the driveshaft with two springs.

 The mounting plate of the rotary motor is roofed by a black plate to extend the contrast when components are aligned by the fixed camera.

 The Z-axis is holding the paste that carries a holder for paste syringes, weighted 35g.
-The syringe ram is moved via a linear stepper motor of 28mm with lead screw.
+The syringe ram is moved via a linear stepper motor of 28mm with a lead screw.

 On the downstream end of the lead screw, an aluminum ring is placed.
 It protects the lead screw from turning around at the time when the paste is squeezed out of the syringe.

 And the entire linear stepper motor assembly is often removed to exchange the syringe.

 Moreover, the positioning head equips a camera with red LED bars.
 The function of this camera is for fiducial alignment and visual inspection after placement.